-Newman is the curator of the exhibition “Tiffany Chung: Vietnam, Past Is Prologue,” which opened at the museum on March 15, 2019, and is currently overseeing a reinstallation of the museum’s permanent collection galleries for contemporary art.
-She organized the exhibitions “Do Ho Suh: Almost Home” (2018) and “Kara Walker: Harper's Pictorial History of the Civil War (Annotated)" (2017).
-Newman served as the guest curator for “Theaster Gates: The Minor Arts,” which opened March 5, 2017, at the National Gallery of Art in Washington, D.C.
+Recent projects include “American Voices and Visions: Modern and Contemporary Art” (2023), the first phase of a multiyear renewal and reinstallation of the museum’s permanent collection galleries, and the exhibitions “Tiffany Chung: Vietnam, Past Is Prologue,” (2019) and “Kara Walker: Harper's Pictorial History of the Civil War (Annotated)” (2017).
+Newman served as the guest curator for “Theaster Gates: The Minor Arts,” (2017) at the National Gallery of Art in Washington, D.C.

-Newman was curator of contemporary art at the Corcoran Gallery of Art from 2006 to 2014.
-While at the Corcoran, she developed “NOW at the Corcoran,” a series of commissioned exhibitions and performances by emerging and midcareer artists including Mia Feuer, Spencer Finch, Ellen Harvey, Chris Martin and Enoc Perez.
-In addition, she organized “30 Americans,” a survey of contemporary African American art (2011), and was the curator of “Washington Color and Light: Works from the Washington Color School” (2010).
+Newman was the curator of contemporary art at the Corcoran Gallery of Art from 2006 to 2014.
+While at the Corcoran, Newman developed “NOW at the Corcoran,” a series of commissioned exhibitions and performances by emerging and midcareer artists including Mia Feuer, Spencer Finch, Ellen Harvey, Chris Martin and Enoc Perez.
+She also organized “30 Americans,” a survey of contemporary African American art (2011) and “Washington Color and Light: Works from the Washington Color School” (2010).